langleyfoxall/technologies/devops/git/workflow.md

 Reviewers must directly link to the relevant section of the documentation when reviewing - refraining from re-wording the documentation in their own words.

 If no one is assigned to the PR then only the person who created the pull request or admin should merge it.
-Even though it may of been accepted by the reviewers the person who created it might of noticed a change after the fact or admins might have a reason for delaying the merge.
+Even though it may of been accepted by the reviewers the person who created it might have noticed a change after the fact or admins might have a reason for delaying the merge.

 If other developers are assigned to the pull request then once approved it then anyone assigned can merge the pull request.